The gig economy offers more opportunities than ever for those seeking flexible jobs they can start right away.

 #2.
 UberEats Delivery Driver

-Summary: With UberEats, you work as an independent delivery driver picking up customers’ food orders from local restaurants.
-The platform has over 100 million monthly active users in more than 900 cities, making it one of the biggest on-demand delivery platforms.
+Summary: With UberEats, you work as an independent delivery driver, picking up customers’ food orders from local restaurants.

 You can work whenever you want (whether that’s just one delivery or a full workday).
 Plus, the instant-payout option makes this a same day pay job; you can withdraw your earnings immediately for a small fee (instead of waiting for a weekly deposit).